 Some installations, due to their size, location, design or number of antennae they support, can have significant visual impacts on local environments or sensitive locations.
 There is also concern from the general public about possible adverse effects of telecommunications apparatus on health.

 With the advent of new technology and the so-called third generation of mobile phones, more base stations will be required and it is the Council's role to ensure that these are installed only in appropriate locations.

 This guidance sets out London Borough of Bexley's approach and procedures regarding proposals for new telecommunications development.
 Links to useful websites have also been provided on the right.

 See the left hand menu for a break down of further guidance.

-For more information please contact Development Control using the contact information provided in the right hand menu.
+For more information please contact Development Control.